bvierra/ansible-collection-opkssh/README.md

 - name: Configure opkssh
   hosts: all
   roles:
-    - role: bvierra.opkssh.opkssh-server
+    - role: bvierra.opkssh.opkssh_server
 ```
 ### Variables

-Refer to the [role documentation](roles/opkssh-server/README.md) for a complete list of configurable variables.
+Refer to the [role documentation](roles/opkssh_server/README.md) for a complete list of configurable variables.

 ## License